“TO WHOM MUCH IS GIVEN, MUCH IS REQUIRED.”

 The academic and career achievements of Meyerhoff Scholars Program graduates speak volumes about the initiative’s impact.
 However, the level of support of the program by its own alumni is just as important in measuring the program’s success over time.

-The Meyerhoff Cohort Giving Challenge presents an annual opportunity for alumni to demonstrate both their appreciation for the program that gave them so much, and their commitment to future Meyerhoff Scholars.
-In the spirit of healthy competition, the cohort with the highest participation of giving each year will be recognized on a plaque in the Scholarship Program office.
+Participation in giving back presents an annual opportunity for alumni to demonstrate both their appreciation for the program that gave them so much, and their commitment to future Meyerhoff Scholars.

 Why Give Back?

-As a graduate of the Meyerhoff Scholars Program, you kow the experience you were given at UMBC was priceless.
+As a graduate of the Meyerhoff Scholars Program, you know the experience you were given at UMBC was priceless.
 In these hard economic times, it becomes necessary to think realistically about the costs of the Meyerhoff Scholars Program.
-In recent months, the endowments supporting the program have declined and although the program remains strong, alumni support is necessary to maintain the resources that make it so successful, including:
+Although the program remains strong, alumni support is necessary to maintain the resources that make it so successful, including:

 - Scholarship (tuition, fees, room and board)